Idiolect

 Idiolect is an individual's unique use of language, including speech.
-This unique usage encompasses vocabulary, grammar, and pronunciation.
+This unique usage encompasses a person's active vocabulary, grammar, and pronunciation.
 This differs from a dialect, a common set of linguistic characteristics shared among a group of people.

 The term is etymologically derived from the prefix idio-, from Ancient Greek ἴδιος; and -lect, abstracted from dialect, ultimately from Ancient Greek λέγω.

 Language

 Language consists of sentence constructs, word choices, and expressions of style, and an idiolect comprises an individual's uses of these facets.
 Every person has a unique idiolect influenced by their language, socioeconomic status, and geographical location.
 Forensic linguistics psychologically analyzes idiolects.

 The notion of language is used as an abstract description of the language use, and of the abilities of individual speakers and listeners.
 According to this view, a language is an "ensemble of idiolects ... rather than an entity per se".
 Linguists study particular languages by examining the utterances produced by native speakers.

 This contrasts with a view among non-linguists, at least in the United States, that languages as ideal systems exist outside the actual practice of language users.
 Based on work done in the US, Nancy Niedzielski and Dennis Preston describe a language ideology seemingly common among American English speakers.
 According to Niedzielski and Preston, many of their subjects believe that there is one "correct" pattern of grammar and vocabulary that underlies Standard English, and that individual usage comes from this external system.

 Linguists who understand particular languages as a composite of unique, individual idiolects must nonetheless account for the fact that members of large speech communities, and even speakers of different dialects of the same language, can understand one another.
 All human beings seem to produce language in essentially the same way.
 This has led to searches for universal grammar, as well as attempts to further define the nature of particular languages.